 2. Crossing the St. Charles Bridge at dusk

-Right before sunset, the best place to enjoy the city is to walk around the St. Charles bridge – it really is magical.
+If you’re wondering what to do in Prague during sunset and the golden hour, the best place to enjoy the city is to walk around the St. Charles bridge – it really is magical.
 There always seems to be a nice breeze and the weather is just right.
 The late afternoon light is so beautiful on both sides of the Vltava river, you can’t take a bad shot anywhere from the bridge at this time.
 Of course, it is a little tricky with every other tourist visiting the bridge at the same time looking for the best spots to take a photograph.
 So be patient and that magic moment will happen – and act fast because the sun comes down quickly.

 Earlier in the afternoon we crossed the bridge towards the Mala Strana and there were plenty of musicians and performers trying to coax visits to hang out and leave some pocket change.
 Here’s a sample video below.